 Track 9: Nano Robotics

 The technology of creating machines or robots is called Nano robotics.
-Nano robots (nanobots or nanoids) are typically devices size up to 10 micrometers.
+Nano robots (nanobots or nanocides) are typically devices size up to 10 micro meters.
 As no artificial non-biological Nano robots have thus far been created.
 The following definition even large apparatus such as an atomic force microscope are often considered a Nano robotic instrument when configured to perform Nano- manipulation.
 These machines are largely utilized in the research and development segment but some primitive molecular machines and Nano motors are tested.
 These can be linked by chemical or physical means to make subassemblies.
 Applications in building wires, single electron transistors, and Nano waveguides are presented.

-A nanotube is nanometer-scale tube-like structures, which are also referred to as nanowires, in terms of feature ratio.
+A nanotube is nano meter-scale tube-like structures, which are also referred to as nanowires, in terms of feature ratio.
 Nano tubes can be single-walled or multi-walled.
-Nano wires are in 1D nanostructure which generally has diameters of the tens in order of nanometers.
+Nano wires are in 1D nanostructure which generally has diameters of the tens in order of nanometres.
 The length to diameter ratio can also be the maximum amount as 1000.
 Nanowires and nanotubes are at the forefront of materials science at the Nano scale.
 Carbon nanotubes are considered as prototype examples of nanowires and nanotubes.
-Both Nano-materials are important for practical applications, and provide a system that simple enough in order that detailed calculations of their properties are often administered, and predictions about their physical behavior are often made.
+Both Nano-materials are important for practical applications, and provide a system that simple enough in order that detailed calculations of their properties are often administered, and predictions about their physical behaviour are often made.
 The occurrence and control of bizarre and unique properties of specific nanostructures are the drivers for the exploitation of Nano science in nanotechnology applications.

 Track 11: Nanolithography

 The term nanolithography originate from the Greek words “nanos”, meaning Dwarf; “lithos”, meaning rock; and “grapho” meaning to write.
-Therefore the literal meaning is tiny writing on rocks.
+Therefore, the literal meaning is tiny writing on rocks.
 Nanolithography is that the science of etching, writing or printing to modify a material surface with structures under 100nm.
 The purpose of nanolithography is that the shrinking of electronic devices, which allows for more electronics parts to be, crammed into smaller spaces, i.e., smaller integrated circuits that result in smaller devices, which are faster and cheaper to manufacture since less materials are required.
 This also increases performance and response times because the electrons only got to travel very short distances.

 Track 12: Nano Engineering